farha2727/Loan-Prediction-Analysis/README.md

 I did the EDA and then I used the logistic regression model to predict the loan status.

-# Result : I can see that Credit_History (Independent Variable) has the maximum correlation with Loan_Status (Dependent Variable).
+ Result : Credit_History (Independent Variable) has the maximum correlation with Loan_Status (Dependent Variable).
 Which denotes that the Loan_Status is heavily dependent on the Credit_History.